 9A) Fertilization in Dormant Seasons

-There are two types of Cattleyas when it comes to fertilization: those who bloom year-round and those which go dormant.
+There are two types of Cattleyas when it comes to fertilization: those that bloom year-round and those which go dormant.

 If your Cattleya has a dormant cycle, blooming only once a year, then you’ll need to cut back on water and fertilization during this dormant cycle (usually this coincides with winter, but observe your plant to make sure).
 The dormancy cycle could be only a few weeks, too.